ekaterinailin/hip67522-spi/README.md

 13. Make the Bayes Factor and AIC figure for the paper
 14. Double check the bin effect on the best fit (produces a figure showing average best-fit parameters)

+To test for alternative periods of modulation, e.g., rotation, use scripts 8b and 10b.

 #### PART 3: Energetics

 15. Calculate the power law exponent for the flare energy distribution